Navigating Alignment for Non-identical Client Class Sets: A Label Name-Anchored Federated Learning Framework: Appendix

-where $p(c_i)$ and $p(c_j)$ are the individual distributions and $p(c_i,c_j)$ is the the joint distribution.
-The higher the $\text{PMI}(c_i,c_j)$, the stronger the association between the two label names $c_i$ and $c_j$.
-The server learns semantic label embeddings based on the co-occurrence.
-The principle of label embedding learning is to learn a mapping function from labels to representations $f: \mathcal{C} \rightarrow \mathbb{R}^d$, which enforces labels with similar semantics to have similar representations.
-To achieve this, the server builds a label co-occurrence graph $G = \langle V, E\rangle$, where the nodes $V$ represent the class label names and the edges $E$ represent the co-occurrence relationship between the nodes.
+The server then learns semantic label embeddings based on the PMIs.
+The goal of label embedding learning is to learn a mapping function from label names to representations $\gamma: \mathcal{W} \rightarrow \mathcal{Z}$, which enforces labels with related semantic meanings to have similar representations.
+To achieve this, the server builds a label co-occurrence graph $G = \langle \mathbf{V}, \mathbf{E}\rangle$, where the nodes $\mathbf{V}$ represent the label names and the edges $\mathbf{E}$ represent the co-occurrence relationship between the nodes.
 The PMI values are zero-centered by subtracting the mean and are used as the edge weights between label names.
 Edges with negative weights are removed from the graph.
-For every source node $c_o \in V$, we define $N_s(c_o) \subset V$ as its network neighborhood generated through simulating fixed-length random walks starting from $c_o$.
-The transition probability from node $u$ to node $v$ for random walk simulation is calculated by normalizing the edge weight $\pi_{u,v} = w_{u,v}/\sum_{v'\in V}w_{u,v'}$.
-The objective function of label embedding is:
+For every source node $w \in \mathbf{V}$, we define $\mathbf{N}_s(w) \subset \mathbf{V}$ as its network neighborhood generated through simulating fixed-length random walks starting from $w$.
+The transition probability for random walk simulation is calculated by normalizing the edge weight.
+The objective function of label embedding learning is defined as:

-where $Z_{c_o} = \sum_{v\in V} \mathop{\text{exp}}(f(v)\cdot f(c_o))$ and is approximated using negative sampling~\cite{mikolov2013distributed}.
-The mapping function $f$ is achieved by a single hidden layer feedforward neural network and the objective is optimized using stochastic gradient descent.
+where $Z_{w} = \sum_{v\in \mathbf{V}} \mathop{\text{exp}}(\gamma(v)\cdot \gamma(w))$ and is approximated using negative sampling~\cite{mikolov2013distributed}.
+The mapping function $\gamma$ is achieved by a single hidden layer feedforward neural network and the objective is optimized using stochastic gradient descent.